#8 — The Words Feel and Felt

-No matter what POV you write in, you’re going to come across the word felt or feel at some point.
-These words are sometimes glossed over without realizing the potential that could be brought to the story if you write without them.
+No matter what POV you write in, you’re going to come across the words feel or felt at some point.
+When I edit novels or when I edit my own work, I find a lot of feels and felts.
+These words are sometimes glossed over without realizing the potential that could be brought to your story if you write without them.

 Let me give an example.

 “He felt like he was going to pass out.”
 The sentence is more tell than show.
-It doesn’t give the reader any visuals about what’s going on.
-It’s more like someone said what happened over the phone.
+It doesn’t give the readers any visuals about what’s going on.
+It sounds like someone said what happened over the phone.

-You want the reader to feel like they are actually there.
+You want the readers to feel like they are actually there.

 Here’s how you could reword it: “The floor swayed under his feet.
-He stubbled around, trying to find something to hold onto.”
+He stumbled around, trying to find something to hold onto.”
 Obviously, the floor isn’t going anywhere.
-But through the character’s eyes, the floor is swaying and disorienting.
+But through the character’s eyes, the world is disorienting.
 It’s obvious that something is wrong.
-The sentences also stand out because the reader usually has had a similar experience and can visualize that moment well.
+The sentences also stand out because the readers can visualize the moment well.

-When I edit novels or when I edit my own work, I find a lot of these I felt or I feels.
-Leave them in only for rare occasions though, including dialogue.
-Simple dialogue can deliver punches like: “I feel broken.”
-Writers shouldn’t stay 100% away from those two phrases.
+Leave those phrases in for rare occasions though, including dialogue.
+Simple dialogue can deliver punches like “I feel broken.”
+Writers shouldn’t stay 100% away from them.

 However, they are phrases to look out for.
-You can get creative finding ways around saying it.
-Spend a day searching to find all the feels and felts to see what innovative ways you can create to bring more life into your stories.
+You can find creative ways to avoid saying them and to bring more life into your stories.

 I hope this helps!